Teton Music School Policies

 Teton Music School COVID-19 policies

 We are excited to be able to play music together and we have worked hard to make that possible.
-While it our goal is to work together to mitigate the possible risks of COVID-19, it is important to realize that we cannot eliminate every risk associated with in person lessons and ensembles.
+While it our goal is to work together to mitigate the possible risks of COVID-19, it is important to realize that we cannot eliminate every risk associated with in person lessons, ensembles or camps.
 We have adopted and adhere to the following protocols consistent with the CDC guidelines.

 According to the CDC, COVID-19 is mostly spread by respiratory droplets released when people talk, cough, or sneeze.
 This virus may also spread to hands from a contaminated surface and then to the nose or mouth, causing infection.
 Therefore, personal prevention practices like hand washing/sanitizing and staying home when sick are of utmost importance.
 If your child or anyone else in your household has any of the COVID-19 symptoms, such as a fever of 100F or greater, cough, shortness of breath, diarrhea, fatigue, headache, muscle aches, nausea, loss of taste or smell, sore throat or vomiting, please do not send your child to his or her lesson or ensemble.
 We ask that you communicate this situation to your music teacher.